tektronix/python-package-ci-cd/CONTRIBUTING.md

 Ready to contribute?
 Here's how to set up `python-package-ci-cd` for local development.

+> [!NOTE]
+> All commits going into the main repository are required to be signed, so make sure
+> to set up commit signing before starting to make changes.

 1. Set up commit signing, see [GitHub's documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) for details.

-    !!! hint
-        All commits going into the main repository are required to be signed, so make sure to set up commit signing before starting to make changes.

 2. Fork `python-package-ci-cd` into a new repository.